milan102/DownloadArtwork/README.md

 # DownloadArtwork
-This program allows you to view the first couple of results on google images to find the pictures you need to download.
+This program allows you to view the first couple of results on Google images to find the pictures you need to download.

 The initial screen:
 ![alt tag](https://github.com/milan102/DownloadArtwork/blob/master/sample1.png)